linkerd/linkerd/linkerd/docs/interpreter.md

-dst | _required_ | A Finagle path locating the namerd service. namespace | `default` | The name of the namerd dtab to use. retry | see [namerd retry](#namerd-retry) | An object configuring retry backoffs for requests to namerd.
+dst | _required_ | A Finagle path locating the namerd service. namespace | `default` | The name of the namerd dtab to use. retry | see [namerd retry](#namerd-retry) | An object configuring retry backoffs for requests to namerd. tls | no tls | Requests to namerd will be made using TLS if this parameter is provided.
+It must be a [namerd client TLS](#namerd-client-tls) object.

 ### namerd retry